 {In this section, we examine the convergence of the proposed decentralized adversarial training algorithms in the strongly-convex environment.} {\begin{assumption} (\textbf{Strong convexity}) For each agent k, the loss function $Q_k(w;\cdot)$ is strongly-convex over $w$, namely, for any $w_1$ and $w_2$, it holds that

 where $\nu > 0$.

 $ \square$ \end{assumption}

-We remark that it follows from Danskin's theorem \cite{bertsekas2009convex, lin2020gradient, rockafellar2015convex, Thekumparampil019} that the maximization over a strongly-convex function remains strongly-convex. {Detailed proofs for this statement can be found from section 6.11 in \cite{bertsekas2009convex} and section B.3 in \cite{Thekumparampil019}.
+We remark that it follows from Danskin's theorem \cite{bertsekas2009convex, lin2020gradient, rockafellar2015convex, Thekumparampil019} that the maximization over a strongly-convex function remains strongly-convex.
+One proof for this statement can be found in section 6.11 in \cite{bertsekas2009convex} and section B.3 in \cite{Thekumparampil019}.
 Basically, when $Q_k(w;\cdot,\cdot)$ is $\nu-$strongly convex over $w$, then its maximization function over the perturbation variable, i.e., $f_k(w;\cdot,\cdot)$, is also $\nu-$strongly convex.
-As a result, the adversarial risk $J_k(w)$ defined by \eqref{jk} and the aggregate risk $J(w)$ in (\ref{formu}) will be $\nu-$strongly convex as well.}
+As a result, the adversarial risk $J_k(w)$ defined by \eqref{jk} and the aggregate risk $J(w)$ in (\ref{formu}) will be $\nu-$strongly convex as well.

 {Assume $w^{\star}$ is the global minimum of $J(w)$, and introduce the error vector

 which measures the difference between the model of agent $k$ and the global minimizer at iteration $n$.
 The following result establishes some useful properties for the gradient noise process defined in (\ref{d_gn_B}) and (\ref{dgnb_2}) in strongly-convex case, namely, it has zero mean and bounded second-order moment (conditioned on past history), for which proofs can be found in Appendix \ref{ap2}.} \begin{lemma} (\textbf{Moments of gradient noise in the strongly-convex environment}) For each agent k, the gradient noise defined in (\ref{d_gn_B}) and (\ref{dgnb_2}) have zero mean and their variance is bounded: